OpenMaterial: A Large-scale Dataset of Complex Materials for 3D Reconstruction: Dataset Creation

-\textbf{Microfacet model.} Given the BSDF, we exploit a microfacet model to realistically model the microscopic surface details that affect light scattering.
-Specifically, we adapt the model for smooth and rough surfaces by selecting appropriate microfacets distributions.
-For materials such as conductors, dielectrics, and plastics with smooth surfaces, we employ the Dirac delta distribution $D(\omega_h) = \delta(\omega_h - \omega_{n})$, which is non-zero only at the surface normal $\omega_{n}$ orientation.
+Let us now describe the microfacet model we used to create our dataset.
+Given the BSDF, we exploit a microfacet model to realistically model the microscopic surface details that affect light scattering.
+Specifically, we adapt the model for smooth and rough surfaces by selecting appropriate microfacet distributions.
+For materials such as conductors, dielectrics, and plastics with smooth surfaces, we employ the Dirac delta distribution $D(\omega_h) = \delta(\omega_h - \omega_{n})$, which is non-zero only at the surface normal orientation $\omega_{n}$.
 This choice ensures sharp and precise reflections and refractions, as evidenced in~\cref{fig:material}, effectively simulating the realistic appearance of polished metals, glass, and plastic.

 For materials with rough surfaces, including rough conductors, dielectrics, and plastics, we select the Trowbridge-Reitz (GGX) distribution to simulate glossy specular reflections and diffuse refractions.
-This distribution, characterized by its heavy tail influenced by the roughness parameter $\alpha$, more accurately models the complex scattering of light on these rough surfaces, enhancing physical plausibility and realism in the rendered materials, as illustrated in in~\cref{fig:material}.
+This distribution, characterized by its heavy tail influenced by the roughness parameter $\alpha$, more accurately models the complex scattering of light on rough surfaces, enhancing the accuracy of physical simulations, as illustrated in~\cref{fig:material}.
 In this case, we have

 where $\alpha$ is the surface roughness parameter, and $\theta_h$ is the angle between $\omega_{h}$ and $\omega_{n}$.